Political Advocacy - Save Our Science!

 We are at a crucial turning point in planetary exploration.

-The Save Our Science Action Center helps you learn about the issues, both immediate and long-term, connects you to your representatives in Congress and the President (if you live outside the U.S.) and lets you know the status of planetary science.
+The Save Our Science Action Center helps you learn about the issues, both immediate and long-term, connects you to your representatives in Congress and the President (if you live outside the U.S.) and lets you know the status of planetary science at NASA.

 Current Planetary Funding Level

-Currently funded at $1.271 billion for FY13, well below minimum.
+Currently funded at $1.345 billion for FY14, below minimum.